Saros: Walkthrough Hub for Every Biome, Boss, and Progression

 • Favor consistency over “win more” bonuses that only feel good on already-strong runs.

-• Revisit damage-heavy choices after you can regularly reach the midgame biomes.
+• Revisit damage-heavy choices once you can regularly reach the midgame biomes.

 🎮